Hobette/Hitomi-Manaka/commands/command docs.md

 So basically
 ## name: 'name'
 ~~my name jeff~~ Name of the command.
-Doesn't have to be the same as the file name (obligatory)
+Doesn't have to be the same as the file name buuuut should be to avoid confusion (obligatory)

-## aliases: ['my','name','jeff']
+## aliases: ['alias1', 'alias2', 'etc']
 All the aliases that can be used.
 Must be an array (optional)

-## description: 'cool command yes'
+## description: 'description'
 Self descripive (optional)

-## usage: '[@everyone]'
+## usage: 'usage'
 How to use the command.
-Note that the name of the command isn't on the usage string because it already appears when you see the help command for it (like
+Writing the name of the command is not necessary.
+Better explained, if you write "memes" in the usage text of a command, the help message for that command will display `(prefix you used)(command) memes`
-- **usage: "blablabla"**
-and then in the help command:
-- **Usage: hi!command blablabla**

 ## category: 'meme'
 The category for the command.
-If the category isn't "owner", "general", "utility", "fun", "economy", "text", "meme", "mod","dbots", "lgtb", "wip" or "easter egg", the command will be automatically put in the no categorized commands in hi!help.
-Commands with "owner"/"wip" categories are already restricted to me and so are commands with "lgtb" and "dbots" for the respective servers they represent, so if you don't see any **if (message.author.id)** thing on them, you now know why (obligatory)
+Avaiable categories are `owner`, `general`, `utility`, `fun`, `economy`, `text`, `meme`, `mod`, `dbots`, `lgtb`, `wip` and `easter egg`.
+Writing anything else or leaving the category in blank will cause the command to belong in the list of commands with no category in `hi!help`.
+Commands marked as `owner` or `wip` can only be usable by me, and commands marked as `lgtb` or `dbots` can only be used in the LGTBQ+ Lounge Reborn!!!
+(348937971409485857) and Discord Bots (110373943822540800) servers, respectively.
+Commands marked as `easter egg` and `wip` are hidden in the help command (obligatory)

 ## insensitive: true
 Makes args lowercase (args[0].toLowercase() can gib error if there's no args!!!!!!!) (optional)

-All optional stuff can be removed from the file if desired
+All optional stuff can be removed from the command's code (or left in blank) if desired